brandtam/sanity-sveltekit-shopify-starter/README.md

 # Sveltekit + Sanity + Shopify Starter

-Everything you need to build a Sveltekit Project powered by an embedded [`Sanity Studio`](https://sanity.io), PLUS Shopify for instant world class ecommerce.
+Everything you need to build a Sveltekit Project powered by an embedded [`Sanity Studio`](https://sanity.io), PLUS [`Shopify`](https://shopify.com) for instant world class ecommerce.

+NOTE: This project is intented to serve as a learning tool and is not production ready.
+It is not intended to be a starter for a production project.
+It is intended to be a learning tool for developers who want to learn how to use Sveltekit, Sanity and Shopify together.
+In particular, it is intended to represent a specific use case where Sanity is used to manage content and Shopify is used to manage products and checkout.
+This is not the only way to use Sanity and Shopify together.
+It is simply one way and it gets you quickly to the point of view where someone already has a Sveltekit project driven by Sanity and they want to add Shopify to it.

+The product Schemas portrayed in the embedded studio here came from Sanity and the [`Sanity Connect App`](https://apps.shopify.com/sanity-connect) again to get someone up and running quickly for experimentation and learning.

 ## Creating the project